willingc/collaboratool/index.md

 will be able to modify the instructions for producing the virtual machine in a reproducible way for communication with and distribution to others.

+We envision the following core use cases:

+  * creating a common computing environment for a course or workshop,
+  * creating a common computational environment to be shared by a group of researchers or students, and
+  * disseminating the computational environment so outsiders can reproduce the results of a group.

-More specifically, we envision that BCE will encompass the following:
+To accomplish this, we envision that BCE will encompass the following:

  * a "script" (i.e., a reproducible workflow) that creates the standard VM/image with standard scientific computing software such as Python, R, git, etc.,